codegold79/100DaysOfCode/log.md

 ### Day 73: Tuesday, November 19, 2019

 **Today's Progress** I followed a GCP tutorial for using Cloud Functions and Go to make a Slack slash command: https://cloud.google.com/functions/docs/tutorials/slack.
-It was a lot of fun to build and test out, but the final response is interpretted as a string and doesn't look at the json I sent.
-Reading Slack's documentation, it looks like they might have changed what the response message structure.
+It was a lot of fun to build and test out, but the final response is interpreted as a string and doesn't look at the json I sent.
+Reading Slack's documentation, it looks like they might have changed the response message structure.
 I think I need a block property and get rid of the response_type property.

 **Link(s) to Work** https://github.com/codegold79/daekath